 Case 2: “Part admittance”: Person A claims to have lent person B 100 shekels; B admits the claim as regards only 50, and after taking the oath is acquitted; but if B repudiates the claim in its entirety he is acquitted without oath.
 (3) But if A has one witness in proof of his claim, B must take the oath in either case.
 The admissions of B in cases 1 and 2, and the statement of the one witness in case 3, are considered as half-evidence.

-Nevertheless, it was a teaching of the ancient community of the Way not to swear oaths.
+Nevertheless, it was an undeniable teaching of the ancient community of the Way not to swear oaths.
 I think we need more discussion on this in our community on how far to take this in modern times.
-We are certainly not to swear on the bible or the Torah, by God or anything else; if anything this is irrefutable by what Yeshua` says.
-However, we need to ask ourselves, ‘In court, are we merely to say, ‘I will tell the truth’.
+We are certainly not to swear on the bible or the Torah, by God, or by anything else; if nothing else, this fact is irrefutable by what Yeshua` says.
+However, we need to ask ourselves, ‘In court, are we merely to say, ‘I will tell the truth’?